 Tampines Green Forest Park is a massive outdoor playground in the East!
 The high-up cargo nets are the highlight of this play area surrounded by Tampines Green Forest Residences.
 There are three sections – a large outdoor playground structure, a tall tower with cargo nets and a huge slide plus another outdoor playground with a sandpit and smaller climbing structures and slides for younger kids.

-How to get to Tampines Green Forest Park Playground: By car and park at Tampines Green Forest Residences.
+How to get to Tampines Green Forest Park Playground: By car – park at Tampines Green Forest Residences.

 Best Outdoor Playgrounds in Singapore: West

-West Coast outdoor playground is huge with lots of different subsections to play at – kiddos highly rate the giant climbing pyramid at its centrepiece – recently reopened after renovations!
-There’s also a pirate ship playground with swings and a sandpit, an inclusive outdoor playground, and no less than four flying foxes.
+West Coast outdoor playground is huge with lots of different subsections to play at – kiddos highly rate the giant climbing pyramid at its centrepiece!
+There’s also a pirate ship playground with swings and a sandpit, a separate inclusive outdoor playground, and no less than four flying foxes.
 The park also has a nice wide-open expanse for kite flying, bicycling tracks and even karting!
 Consider yourself warned that there’s a McDonald’s nearby (decent for coffee!).

-How to Get to West Coast Park Playground: By car and park at West Coast Park Carpark 3, by MRT: Haw Par Villa MRT Station is about a 30-minute walk away.
+How to Get to West Coast Park Playground: By car – park at West Coast Park Carpark 3.
+Haw Par Villa MRT Station is about a 30-minute walk away.

-The nature-inspired outdoor playgrounds at Lakeside Garden have fun structures to climb on, swing from, and slide down – there’s so much for kids of all ages.
-Officially this outdoor play area is for kids ages 5- 12 years, but younger kids will have fun at the outdoor playground too.
-Clusia Cove is the water playground for a cool-off play, and when you are hungry there’s Fusion Spoon cafe for casual Western and Asian food.
+The nature-inspired outdoor playgrounds at Lakeside Garden have fun structures to climb on, swing from and slide down – there’s so much for kids of all ages.
+Officially this outdoor play area is for kids aged 5 to 12 years old, but younger kids will have fun here too.
+Clusia Cove is the park’s water play area and when you’re hungry there’s Fusion Spoon cafe for casual Western and Asian food.
 Do note that Forest Ramble playground and Clusia Cove are closed on Mondays.

-How to get to Jurong Lake Gardens Outdoor Playground: By car and park at Jurong Lake Gardens North Carpark, closest MRT is Lakeside MRT.
+How to get to Jurong Lake Gardens Outdoor Playground: By car – park at Jurong Lake Gardens North Carpark.
+Closest MRT station is Lakeside MRT.

-How to get to Bukit Batok outdoor playground: By car and park at Bukit Batok Central near Block 225.
-It’s a 10 minute walk from Bukit Batok MRT station.
+How to get to Bukit Batok outdoor playground: By car – park at Bukit Batok Central near Block 225.
+It’s a 10-minute walk from Bukit Batok MRT station.

-The newly opened Choa Chu Kang Playground also known as The Arena @ Keat Hong, is making waves for its three amazing outdoor playgrounds.
-With a stunning treehouse-like tower to massive slides that loop multiple times before reaching the bottom, pirate ship play equipment and swings, there is something fun for children of all ages in each of the three playgrounds.
+Choa Chu Kang Playground, also known as The Arena @ Keat Hong, makes waves for its three amazing outdoor playgrounds in one sprawling space.
+With a stunning treehouse-like tower, massive slides, pirate ship play equipment and swings, there’s something fun for children of all ages in each of the three playgrounds.
 The first outdoor playground is pirate-themed with slides and lower climbing structures suitable for kids aged two to five.
 Look out for merry-go-rounds and also parent-child swings at this playground.
 The other two playgrounds at The Arena @ Keat Hong are more suitable for older kids with massive slides, towers, cargo nets and climbing equipment.
-This truly sprawling play area looks like heaven for kids!
-You’ll also find lots of sports facilities at The Arena @ Keat Hong from Pentanque to volleyball, basketball. and more!
+You’ll also find lots of sports facilities at The Arena @ Keat Hong from Petanque to volleyball, basketball and more!

-How to get to The Arena @ Keat Hong playground: By car and park at Block 428.
+How to get to The Arena @ Keat Hong playground: By car – park at Block 428 Choa Chu Kang Ave 4.
 It’s a 9-minute walk from Choa Chu Kang MRT station.